MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

   ![Small business plan options](../media/licensing-smallbusiness-options.png)

-If you already have a Microsoft 365 Enterprise or Office 365 Enterprise (or EDU, GOV or Nonprofit) plan, you can still buy add-on licenses for individual voice features.
+If you already have a Microsoft 365 Enterprise or Office 365 Enterprise plan, you can still buy add-on licenses for individual voice features.
 However, you have the option to switch to a [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-products?&activetab=tab:primaryr2) plan and [Microsoft 365 Business Voice](https://www.microsoft.com/microsoft-365/business/business-voice).
 In some cases, depending on the features that you want, it might be more cost effective to get a Microsoft 365 Business plan with Microsoft 365 Business Voice.

 > [!NOTE]
-> These voice features can also be deployed with [Direct Routing](../direct-routing-landing-page.md).
+> If you need to use a third-party telephone service, [Direct Routing](../direct-routing-landing-page.md) is deployed in your organization, or if Calling Plans aren't available in your country or region, you need to use Direct Routing for voice features.

 #### [**Enterprise**](#tab/enterprise/)